magpie-ea/magpie-site/datacollection/overview.markdown

 ```

 ### Backend configuration
 After an experiment is finished online, the results need to be stored and retrieved later.
 A server is needed for that purpose.
-The default server implementation for _babe is available at https://github.com/babe-project/BABE.
+The default server implementation for _magpie is available at https://github.com/magpie-ea/magpie-backend.
 You may refer to its documentation for details.
 It is based on [Phoenix Framework](http://phoenixframework.org/) and written in [Elixir](https://elixir-lang.org/).
-A demo app is deployed on Heroku at [https://babe-demo.herokuapp.com/](https://babe-demo.herokuapp.com/).
+A demo app is deployed on Heroku at [https://magpie-demo.herokuapp.com/](https://magpie-demo.herokuapp.com/).

 In the current version of the server app, each experiment is explicitly created and managed with a user interface.
 After creation, each experiment gets assigned a unique ID.
 Experiment results need to be submitted with [HTTP POST](https://en.wikipedia.org/wiki/HTTP_POST) in [JSON format](https://en.wikipedia.org/wiki/JSON) to the endpoint displayed in the UI: